 A small-scale US/Indian company known as Skymill Energy is trying to harness the high-altitude jet-stream winds that blow at a speed of over 200mph at almost 30,000ft.
-Skymill Energy is doing this by using a remote rotary-lift aerial vehicle such as a helicopter, which is attached to a generator on the ground to harness this renewable technology.
-This source of clean energy promises vast renewable energy, no pollution, easily available materials and straightforward technology.
+Skillmill Energy is doing this by using a remote rotary-lift aerial vehicle such as a helicopter, which is attached to a generator on the ground to harness this renewable technology.
+This source of clean energy promises vast renewable energy, no pollution, easily available materials, and straightforward technology.

 Humus Analysis is a French company that makes compost from food waste products from the oil industry and also municipal wastes.
-This company is also looking at building soil which is fertile enough to support grass and edible crops in the long run.
+This company is also looking at building soil that is fertile enough to support grass and edible crops in the long run.
 Their technology will prove to be a significant source of renewable energy in the long run and will help reduce water use and save energy significantly.

 Coldinnov is a small French company that specializes in developing PV-powered solar refrigerators.
 This technology is best suited for off-grid villages, remote bars wanting to make ice, or even in healthcare centers.
 Solar refrigerators use advanced insulation, eliminating the use of batteries or converters.
 They keep the temperature cool for more than 75 hours.

 In 2001, an Indian hydro-geologist named Ritesh Arya found groundwater at over 11,000ft in the Himalayas.
 He is backed by three Nordic research groups and also by the Norwegian oil giant Statoil.
-They are trying to discover new geo-thermal sources in places that weren’t thought of before.
+They are trying to discover new geothermal sources in places that weren’t thought of before.
 Geo-thermal energy created from these sources could be a great provider of renewable energy.

 Contact us to know more about the latest renewable energy trends and leading innovators.